February 8th, 2012

 Can I still vote?

 YES!
 In fact, we’d love to have you post a link to http://www.surveymonkey.com/s/colorprefs so everyone you know can participate.
 The more responses we get from around the world, the more we can learn about color preferences.
-Take the one-minute poll, and after you vote, you can see how your answers compare with the latest worldwide results.
+Take the one-minute poll, and after you vote, you can see how your answers compare with worldwide favorite colors.

 Seashell Pink!!!!!!!! and Lilac Purle too! you have got to have Lilac Purple along with Seashell Pink!!!!!!!!!! oh and Auqa Blue or Green, you just have to have Auqa Blue or Green too! and Silvery Gray too, you have to have Silvery Gray too! and Light Lemon Yellow, don’t forget about light Lemon Yellow too!